Where My Christmas Lives

-Where My Christmas Lives EP is a limited edition studio EP by American rock band 3 Doors Down, released in 2009.
-The EP contains a new single, "Where My Christmas Lives", and its acoustic version, along with 6 acoustic versions of songs from the band's 2008 self-titled album.
-It is exclusively available by digital download from places like iTunes.
+Where My Christmas Lives is a limited-edition studio EP by the American rock band 3 Doors Down, released in 2009.
+The EP contains a new single, "Where My Christmas Lives", and its acoustic version, along with six acoustic versions of songs from the band's 2008 self-titled album.
+It is exclusively available on digital platforms such as iTunes.